Charlizard56/Sim_Pet/README.md

-A virtual pet heavily inspired by Digimon
+A virtual pet game heavily inspired by Digimon.

-Made with Pygame
+#Made with Pygame#